varnish/Varnish-Book/varnish_book.rst

         actual memory footprint of Varnish will exceed what the '-s' argument specifies if the cache is full.
-The current estimate (subject to change on individual Varnish-versions) is that about
-        ..
-TODO for the author: update the overhead size 1kB of overhead needed for each object.
+The current estimate (subject to change on individual Varnish-versions) is that about 1kB of overhead needed for each object.
 For 1 million objects, that means 1GB extra memory usage.